lemlac/mulem/docs/reference.md

 Mulem's unconventional choices are intentional, prioritizing readability, explicit data tracing, and scalable complexity:

 * __Readability First:__ Significant whitespace avoids bracket clutter, while the strict block/inline switching rules (`:` vs `()`) prevent you from fighting the formatter.
 * __Traceable Dependencies:__ The language forces you to explicitly name what you bring into scope.
-There are no glob imports or implicit mutable state captures. `import`, `inherit`, and `%` (capturing) all use explicit listing.
+There are no glob imports or implicit mutable state captures. `import`, inheriting, and `%` (capturing) all use explicit listing.
 * __Unified Concepts:__ `::` is the universal operator for top-level, compile-time definitions (structs, aliases, constants).
 * __Type and Expression Symmetry:__ `?` (Maybes) and `!` (Results) work identically whether used in type definitions or as unwrapping operators.
 * __Scalable Patterns:__ Simple tasks use simple syntax (e.g., `fn(x) = x`), but the language easily scales up to explicit types, memory models, and generic constraints as complexity demands.